Trade Misinvoicing Mirror Analysis

 GFI followed OECD’s practice in BALANCE INTERNATIONAL MERCHANDISE TRADE DATA: VERSION 1.

-Beginning in 2006, adjust Slovakia reports to reflect Montenegro independently from Serbia-Montenegro.
+Beginning in 2006, adjust Serbia reports to reflect an independent Montenegro from Serbia-Montenegro.

 For those countries that report import values to the United Nations on a CIF basis only, FOB equivalents are calculated using margins predicted by a regression model that utilizes geographical information, regional trade agreements, infrastructure quality (proxied by level of development based on IMF), global median price (based on reported export prices at 6-digit level), commodity classification methods and year of trade.
 The training set was a subset of 2001-2016 Comtrade data after undergoing a series of preliminary treatments, filtered by our preliminary requirements and satisfied the following criteria: (1) the mirror trade volumes differed by more than 2.5 percent and (2) the ratio of the (implied) unit values of imports to exports was greater than 1.8 or less than 0.8.